 - (1) Situational Awareness.
 Situational awareness is achieved through the continuous monitoring of political and military situations.
 It is the foundation supporting the cycle of planning, execution, and assessment activities.
-Situational awareness informs commanders at all levels of the chain of command, both supporting and supported, with a current, relevant understanding of the dynamic operating environment. - (2) Planning.
+Situational awareness informs leaders with a current, relevant understanding of the dynamic operating environment. - (2) Planning.
 Planning implements strategic direction into military plans and orders.
-Planners design strategies, concepts, and detailed plans that provide the options and courses of actions for the military response.
+Planners draw upon strategies and concepts to develop campaign and contingency plans that, in turn, help shape options and courses of action for military responses.
 Planning informs the civilian-military dialogue leading to a shared understanding of ends, ways, and means.
-APEX integrates deliberate planning (for plans developed in non-crisis situations) and crisis action planning into one flexible construct.
+APEX integrates long-term and crisis-planning into one flexible construct.
 Depending on time constraints, planning functions can be performed in series over a period of time or they can be compressed, performed in parallel, or eliminated as appropriate.